Azure/azure-rest-api-specs/specification/eventgrid/resource-manager/readme.md

 - Microsoft.EventGrid/preview/2024-06-01-preview/EventGrid.json

 suppressions:
+  - code: PatchPropertiesCorrespondToPutProperties
+    reason: This is false positive as the customDomain is part of the NamespaceUpdateParameters.NamespaceUpdateParameterProperties.UpdateTopicSpacesConfigurationInfo.
+    from: EventGrid.json

   - code:  ParameterNotUsingCommonTypes
     reason: We are define the resourceGroupName is our swagger without using common types to be consistent with all other parameters we defined in the swagger.
     from: EventGrid.json